vgarciac/if_challenge/LaneObject/README.md

 This vector gives us the information about the spatial distribution of the colors in the image.

 The following diagram shows the process of extracting features from an image, from which we obtain the vector that best represents our sample.
 The final result will be a feature vector in a single array representation.
-At the end wi will have a Matrix of F[N(rows) x M(columns)] (N: number of samples, M: number of features) that represents all our training set.
+At the end we will have a Matrix of F[N(rows) x M(columns)] (N: number of samples, M: number of features) that represents all our training set.

 #### <center> **Features vector** </center>
 <p align="center" width="100%">